sul-dlss-deprecated/rialto-etl/README.md

 exe/extract call StanfordResearchers > researchers.ndj
 ```

-_TODO_ We need to transform this ntj file to RDF and then load it.
+_TODO_ We need to transform this ndj file to RDF and then load it.

 #### Authentication